-After about ten years of intense theoretical and experimental efforts there has been remarkable progress towards resolving the well-known "proton charge radius puzzle", but a new controversy has arisen within electron scattering.
+After over ten years of intense theoretical and experimental efforts there has been remarkable progress towards resolving the well-known "proton charge radius puzzle", but a new controversy has arisen within electron scattering.
 In addition to this, the same CREMA collaboration at PSI has succeeded in performing new high precision measurements of the deuteron rms charge radius using spectroscopy of muonic deuterium atoms, which demonstrated about 6 σ discrepancy with the radius obtained from spectroscopy of ordinary deuterium atoms and the CODATA-2014 world-average value.

-This fact created a new "deuteron charge radius puzzle" in nuclear and hadronic physics, and the puzzle remains unresolved even after the recent revision of CODATA-2018 world average, which is essentially determined by the muonic result with its unprecedented precision.
+Electron scattering experiments cannot complete with the precision of the muonic atom spectroscopy methods, but all previous extractions of the deuteron rms radius from ed electron scattering measurements were normalized to absolute cross section measurements on hydrogen.
+Therefore, there is an urgent need for an electron scattering experiment that does not rely on the hydrogen cross section.
 We propose to perform a new high precision $ed \rightarrow ed$ elastic cross section measurement at very low scattering angles, $\theta_e = 0.7^\circ - 6.0^\circ$, using the PRad method using the proposed PRad-II experimental setup, to extract the deuteron charge radius with high precision.
 The proposed experiment will have one major modification compared to PRad-II:

-(1) To ensure the elasticity in the ed-scattering process we will add a low energy Si-based cylindrical recoil detector inside the windowless gas flow target cell;
+To ensure the elasticity in the ed-scattering process we will add a low energy Si-based cylindrical recoil detector inside the windowless gas flow target cell;

-Similar to PRad, in this new experiment the systematic uncertainties in the extracted deuteron charge radius (0.22%) will be controlled by: (1) normalizing the ed cross sections to a well known QED process - Møller scattering; (2) reaching very forward scattering angles for the first time in ed experiments while covering a large enough Q^2 range $(2 \cdot 10^{-4} - 5 \cdot 10^{-2} (\text{GeV/c})^2)$ for the extraction of the slope in deuteron charge form factor - G{Cd} ; (3) measuring the cross section over the large Q^2 range in a single setting of the experimental setup; (4) reducing the experimental background typical for all previous $ed \rightarrow ed$ experiments by using a windowless, low density deuterium gas flow target, together with a new cylindrical Si-strip recoil detector.
+Similar to PRad, in this new experiment the systematic uncertainties in the extracted deuteron charge radius (0.21%) will be controlled by: (1) normalizing the ed cross sections to a well known QED process - Møller scattering; (2) reaching very forward scattering angles for the first time in ed experiments while covering a large enough Q^2 range $(2 \cdot 10^{-4} - 5 \cdot 10^{-2} (\text{GeV/c})^2)$ for the extraction of the slope in deuteron charge form factor - G{Cd} ; (3) measuring the cross section over the large Q^2 range in a single setting of the experimental setup; (4) reducing the experimental background typical for all previous $ed \rightarrow ed$ experiments by using a windowless, low density deuterium gas flow target, together with a new cylindrical Si-strip recoil detector.

-With that, we request 40 days of beam time in Hall B to extract the deuteron charge radius with a 0.22% total uncertainty to address the "deuteron charge radius puzzle" in nuclear and hadronic physics.
+To meet these goals we request 40 days of beam time in Hall B to extract the deuteron charge radius with a 0.21% total uncertainty to address the lack of high precision electron scattering measurements of the deuteron charge radius and deuteron charge form factor at low Q^2 .